V1EngineeringInc/V1EngineeringInc-Docs/docs/lowrider/index.md

  * Setting the Y min distance can be done from the calculator, or
  * Using a piece of belt on the table to set a one belt gap width.
- * Mark and predrill all your holes.
+ * Mark and pre-drill all your holes.
  * I used a pencil sharpened by hand to get into the deep holes

 ![!LR4 Belts](../img/lr4/yb85.jpg){: loading=lazy width="600"}